 - Beware of Scams: Unfortunately, not all invention service companies have your best interest at heart.
 The Internet is full of stories that explain why the FTC and USPTO post warnings on their websites.
 AON is a new company, formed on January 2, 2013 by a team of management and staff that is determined to provide each customer with the highest quality professional service possible.
 We remind ourselves every day that one complaint is one too many.

-While it is always disappointing to find out that someone beat you to market, it is better to find out before you spend any of your hard-earned money.
-And, look at it this way, if you discover that your invention is already on the market, it means that your idea has been validate.
-Now you can go to work on your next invention.
+While it is always disappointing to find out that someone beat you to market, it is better to discover it before you spend any of your hard-earned money.
+Look at it this way, if your invention is already on the market, it just means that your idea has been validated.
+And then you’re free to start working on your next invention.